itsbcit/openshift-php-fpm/README.md

 ## Default Behavior

-Runs default php-fpm server.
-No extensions, so probably not that useful.
+Runs default php-fpm server. **No extensions**, so probably not that useful by itself.
+This is more for common image base.

 Runs on port 9000